 Personally, I think this is a good call.
 While the purple brand has put on some great matches, WWE did not do a great job in promoting the brand, putting their matches on the pre-show of pay-per-views without any hype.
 Most of the cruiserweights compete in NXT as well, so those guys will fit nicely as NXT heads to a live T.V. show on Wednesdays starting September 19.

 For the match, I think it’ll be a solid match with some high-flying action while Gulak will be a submission machine.
 I think Carrillo will eventually have a good run with the Cruiserweight Championship down the line but it is too early to have Gulak drop the title.

-Women’s Tag Team Championship – Alexa Bliss & Nikki Cross (c) vs. Mandy Rose & Sonya Deville
+Women’s Tag Team Championship – Alexa Bliss and Nikki Cross (c) vs. Mandy Rose and Sonya Deville

-Prediction: Nikki Cross & Alexa Bliss retain the Women’s Tag Team Championship
+Prediction: Nikki Cross and Alexa Bliss retain the Women’s Tag Team Championship

 The team of Cross and Bliss has been a better team than I thought.
 The combination of those two has been fun to watch and are reviving the newly formed women’s tag titles nicely.

 Given that they want to legitimize those titles after an unforgettable run by The IIconics, keep the titles on them for a while longer.
 There are no signs of them breaking up anytime soon, so why not?
 Rose and Deville are a talented duo and I think down the line, they’ll be tag champions but for now, keep the titles on Bliss and Cross.